s0/tools-snap-service/README.md

 Once your PR has been deployed, you can activate your logo on PDF Snaps using the `logo` parameter (see [API](#api)) and the value you entered into `logos/_list.json`.

+### Custom Fonts

+It's possible to use a limited set of pre-approved custom fonts in your PDF header and footer.
+Similar to logos, if you'd like to use an a font not listed below, you can submit a PR to this repository in order to check the fonts into version control and expose the font to our server's Chrome instance.

+⚠️ **NOTE: the font MUST be open source.** The Snap Service is an open source repository and if your font's license is not open-source compatible then it cannot be included.

+Currently available fonts:

+- Roboto (v18)
+- Roboto Condensed (v16)

 ## Install / Develop

 The node container will do all the npm installation for you.
 No need to do it locally.
 Just run the Docker commands to get started.